Akashvermar/Akashverma-demo/README.md

 # Akashverma-demo
-This is my first Git repositor
+This is my first Git repository.
 Owner - Akash verma